FAQs

 Costs are low because the surgery suite is located at the vet’s home, so there is no overhead such as building rent, large staff to pay, etc. The veterinarian has a single assistant who is also a family member - this helps keep payroll costs low!
 She does not utilize vet students or volunteers.
 She also works to keep costs as low as possible because she enjoys being able to help non-profit organizations who work to spay and neuter cats in the community.

-All cats receive excellent care when they go for surgery.
+All animals receive excellent care when they go for surgery.
 See below for more information on what type of anesthesia is used, pre-op exams, etc.

 -

-All cats (except those that are feral or too fractious to handle) are given a brief exam on intake.
+All animals (except cats that are feral or too fractious to handle) are given a brief exam on intake.
 The vet listens to their heart and lungs and checks eyes, ears and other things that may need to be noted and/or treated.
-The cat is then weighed.
+The animal is then weighed.
 Feral or fractious cats are visually examined and their weight is estimated.
 Once they are sedate enough to be handled an exact weight is obtained and the vet listens to the heart and lungs.

-After surgery is complete, the cat receives a small green tattoo on their abdomen which is a visual indication that they are fixed.
-Vaccines, blood draws and other services are then completed as applicable and the cat is returned to a clean carrier with some food.
-They are monitored closely until they are able to hold up their head and then they are moved to a recovery area where they can eat some of the food in the kennel and be monitored.
+Following completion of surgery, every animal receives a small green tattoo on their abdomen which is a visual indication that they are fixed.
+Vaccines, blood draws and other services are then completed.
+They are monitored closely until they are able to hold up their head and then they are moved to a separate recovery area where they can eat some food in their kennel.

 -